vilicvane/monoid-javacard/applet/src/main/java/monoid/README.md

   safe: {
     /** Tries remaining for the PIN, or `false` if the PIN is not set. */
     pin: number | false;
-    /** Whether the safe is unlocked (i.e., MonoidApplet stores a validated safe PIN). */
+    /** Whether the safe is unlocked (i.e., Monoid Applet stores a validated safe PIN). */
     unlocked: boolean;
   };
 };